V287/pelago-create-react-app/packages/react-scripts/README.md

 This package includes scripts and configuration used by [Create React App](https://github.com/facebook/create-react-app) with custom modifications for Pelago.<br>

+## Usage

+Replace the `react-scripts` dependency on your respective app's `package.json` file with `pelago-react-scripts` before doing a `yarn install`

 ## Customizations

-- Support dynamic imports for antd components
+- Support dynamic imports for antd component stylesheets
-- Replace momentjs with dayjs for antd components ( eg. DatePicker )
+- Replace momentjs with dayjs for antd components that need a datetime library ( eg. DatePicker )
 - Add less-loader to support .less and .module.less files

 ## Third party modules / plugins